ingallslab/Cells2Vec/README.md

  - `visualize.py` file: Code for generating KMeans+PCA and TSNE Plots.
  - `main.py` file: Wrapper file for an end to end run.
  - `sim2data.py` file: Reads raw simulations into torch tensors.
 For `n` iterations (directories) of `k` simulations, groups the first file from all directories together, then the second ...`k`
+ - `regression_analysis.ipynb` notebook: Contains code for Pearson correlation tests, analysis of Residuals and plots for the expected vs observed parameters.
+ - `sims_vs_exps.ipynb` notebook: Example code to compute Similarity values to compare `experiment embeddings` and corresponding `simulation embeddings`.

 ### Results and Visualization